AAGiron/acme-newchallenge/README.md

 # Further configurations

 One can change Pebble's server certificate by a PQC one.
 See `go-pebble/test/certs/` for examples.
-They can be configured before launching `./pebble.sh` in `go-pebble/test/config/pebble-config.json`, and then you can change the algorithms in the example scripts (`pebble.sh` and
+They can be configured before launching `./pebble.sh` in `go-pebble/test/config/pebble-config.json`, and then you can change the algorithms in the example scripts (`pebble.sh` and `lego.sh` or `lego-newchallenge.sh`).

 # Disclaimer